 An indicated address is shown on the map by a marker.
 If necessary, a delivery destination address can be adjusted by dragging the marker to a corresponding point on the map.
 Moreover, a necessary destination address can be added directly from the map.
 To do so, click a corresponding destination point on the map.

-A separate block (right part of the screen) is devoted to contact details such as client's name, phone number, and e-mail.
+A separate block (bottom-right) is devoted to contact details such as client name, phone number, and e-mail.
 A phone number and an e-mail indicated by a flag are used to inform a client on a courier's arrival.
 Contact details are available to an operator on the stages of planning and delivery.
 Also, contact details are displayed for a courier in the mobile application.

 An order can be attached with a file (for example, a bill or consignment document).
 The file attached can be viewed by a courier in the mobile application.
-A file attachment block is situated below the contact details.
+A file attachment block is situated below order parameters.
 To attach a file, click the corresponding button.

 Click 'Save' upon the form's completion.
-A saved order is moved to the 'Planning' section.
+Saved order is moved to the 'Planning' section.

 To import orders, choose 'Planning' section in the left panel and click 'Import Orders' item below.
 Afterwards, the importing dialog appears in the right panel.
-This dialog provides a possibility to attach a file containing orders and create a template which can be used for this file as a header in the table of orders.
+This dialog provides the possibility to attach a file containing orders and create a template which can be used for this file as a header in the table of orders.
 For an imported file to be correctly recognized by the system, its template should possess the same sequence of parameters as an attached file.
-Though template creation and usage is a helpful feature, it is considered to be optional on this stage.
+The maximum number of columns is 19.
+Though template creation and usage is a helpful feature, it is considered to be optional at this stage.
 After attaching a file, click 'Import'.

 All the orders a file contains are placed in the table of orders.
 A file may also contain names for orders' columns.
 In this case the names appear in the first line of the table.
 To avoid errors, it is necessary to hide this line (indicate the corresponding flag in the bottom of the table).